xinminsu/akash-chat/README.md

-This is a Akash lite ai project .
+This is a Akash ai chat project .

 ## Getting Started